mcascallares/mongodb-automation/README.md

         --mmsApiKey=<your_mms_api_key>

+From MMS interface configure the container with the desired options

-### Running a 3-nodes replica set
+### Running a 3-nodes replica set across multiple containers

-To run a replica set you need some discovery mechanism to provide connectivity among mongod process.
-A common approach is to use DNS services and logical names for containers.
+To run across multiple containers you need some discovery mechanism to provide connectivity among docker containers.
+A common approach is to use logical names and DNS.

-In this example I will use [Skydock](https://github.com/crosbymichael/skydock) to provide DNS resolution for my mongod instances.
+In this example I will use [Skydock](https://github.com/crosbymichael/skydock) to provide DNS resolution.
 The DNS server will be listening on 172.17.42.1:53.

-    # running DNS container
+    # running a DNS container with Skydns
     docker run -d
         -p 172.17.42.1:53:53/udp
         --name skydns crosbymichael/skydns